What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 Preparing for a new carbon reality

 CBAM marks a shift in how the EU handles carbon in global trade.
-For sustainability and compliance managers, it introduces a new layer of responsibility: tracking the emissions tied to your imports, reporting them accurately, and from 2026, paying for them through CBAM certificates.
+For sustainability and compliance managers, it introduces a new layer of responsibility: tracking the emissions tied to your imports, reporting them accurately, and paying for them through CBAM certificates.

 It’s the EU’s response to carbon leakage, ensuring that as European companies pay for their emissions, foreign producers aren’t given a free pass.

 But CBAM compliance isn’t a siloed task.
 It requires coordination across teams.
 Procurement will need to gather emissions data from suppliers, sustainability teams will need to calculate product footprints, and finance teams will need to prepare for future certificate costs.
+Learn how CBAM certificate costs are calculated using real-world examples in our latest article for importers.

 If you're a mid-market enterprise, the key is to start now: